sleeyax/stremio-addons/packages/addons/stremio-horrible-addon/README.md

 </h4>

 ## Features
-* New catalog sorted by letter
+* New catalog sorted by letter, latest anime releases or season
-* Watch episodes in 480p, 720p or 1080p
+* Watch episodes in 360p, 480p, 720p or 1080p
 * Searchable episodes
 * Infinite scroll (pagination)